Security

 Our Pick

 NordVPN if speed, server selection, and specialty server options matter.
-Worth the small price premium if you have specific performance needs.
+Worth the small price premium if you route through distant servers regularly or need reliable obfuscation in restrictive networks.
+Get NordVPN

 Surfshark if you want the lower price, unlimited devices, or you’re setting up VPN across a household.
-For most remote workers and freelancers, Surfshark covers everything needed at a better price.
+For most remote workers and freelancers operating in their home country or region, Surfshark covers everything needed at a better price.

 Also see: how to choose the right VPN for remote work for a broader look at what to evaluate when picking a VPN.